CASIA-IVA-Lab/VisReason/README.md

 - **[2026-05-23]** We have organized and released the inference and evaluation scripts.
 - **[2026-05-23]** We provide examples for both API-based inference and vLLM-based local inference.
+- **[2026-05-23]** We have released the full VisReason dataset on Hugging Face.

 ## ✅ TODO

-- Release the full dataset on Hugging Face.
 - Add the paper link.
 - Add citation information.
 - Add license information.
+- Add continual benchmark updates

 <sub>This repository hosts the stable official release.
 For the testing version, please visit [YifanWang-Lingf/VisReason](https://github.com/YifanWang-Lingf/VisReason).</sub>